Día de los Muertos

 (Click on any image to view it in high resolution.)

-Kutya (кутя) – Best described as a sweet porridge, it’s made from wheat berries, poppy seeds, honey, and customarily includes chopped walnuts and raisins.
+Kutya (кутя) – Best described as a sweet porridge, it can be served at the beginning of a meal or for dessert; it’s made from wheat berries, poppy seeds, honey, and customarily includes chopped walnuts and raisins.
 The wheat berries symbolize immortality and hope, the honey and poppy seeds represent happiness, tranquility, and success.
 Here’s my homemade version, served in my grandmother’s dish.

 Holubtsi (голубці) – Stuffed cabbage rolls are filled primarily with rice, minced vegetables, and sometimes mushrooms; they are prepared without meat on Christmas Eve, the Ukrainian tradition, and with meat on Christmas Day.